 The HBM4EU Scoping document on per- and poly-fluoralkyl substances provides background information on these substances, identifies relevant policy questions on the group of substances and outlines research activities under HBM4EU.

 The author of the scoping document was Maria Uhl of the Austrian Environment Agency.
 The document was produced in November 2017.

-This page was last updated on 5 May 2019.
+This page was last updated in january 2020.

 Uses of per- and poly-fluoralkyl substances

 Per- and polyfluoroalkyl substances (PFASs) have been in use since the 1950ies as ingredients of intermediates of surfactants and surface protectors for assorted industrial and consumer applications.
 Within the past decade, several long-chain perfluoroalkyl acids have been recognized as extremely persistent, bioaccumulative and toxic.
 Many have been detected globally in the environment, biota, food items, and in humans (OECD, 2015).
 It has been recognised more recently that shorter chain PFASs increasingly used as alternatives are also very persistent and thus very mobile in the environment, presumably leading to ground water contamination in future.
 To date many known and unknown alternatives of the so far regulated PFASs are used worldwide leading to environmental contamination und increasing human body burdens.